80+ Best Day of the Dead Food and Drink Recipes

 CALABAZAS EN DULCE (CANDIED PUMPKIN DESSERT)

-A classic Mexican dessert for Day of the Dead, pumpkin is slowly cooked in a piloncillo infused with spices to make calabazas en tacha.
+A classic Mexican dessert for Day of the Dead, enjoy this pumpkin infused with piloncillo and spices to make calabazas en tacha.

 VEGAN CHOCOLATE AND AMARANTH SKULLS